Home/Blog/Lifestyle/Food & Nutrition/Chiku (Sapota) Unleashed: Its Nutritional Value, Benefits, and Side Effects

 Can we eat Chikoo empty stomach?

-Yes, it is absolutely safe to eat chikoo on an empty stomach.
-It can be consumed as the first meal before breakfast or even before a workout to boost energy and enhance the output during workout.
+Yes, it is safe to eat chikoo on an empty stomach.
+It can be consumed as the first meal before breakfast or even before a workout to boost energy and enhance the output during a workout.

 Is Chikoo safe during pregnancy?